 The best Single-DIN Unit: Pioneer AVH-3300NEX

-If your vehicle only has a single installation slot, which is also known as a single-DIN unit, your choices for big-screen aftermarket head units are quite limited.
-That makes the AVH-3300NEX even more special, because it features a fold-out design that allows a full, 7.0-inch screen to hide away into a very compact space.
-The 3300’s interface is simple and flexible, and the unit supports both Android Auto and Apple CarPlay.
-There’s a CD/DVD player as well, though most users will be happy with their connected smartphone.
+If your vehicle only has a single installation slot, also known as a single-DIN unit, your choices for big-screen aftermarket head units are quite limited.
+That makes the AVH-3300NEX even more special because it features a fold-out design that allows a full, 7.0-inch screen to tuck away into a very compact space.
+For drivers who want a big screen, you can’t do better than this Pioneer unit.
+The 3300’s interface is flexible and straightforward, and the software supports Android Auto and Apple CarPlay.
+There’s a CD/DVD player, too, though most users will be happy with their connected smartphone.
 One big downside to the fold-out design is that it can feel flimsy or unstable while the vehicle is moving.
+It would be best if you weren’t viewing the screen while on the road anyway — so this might not be an issue.
 Current pricing is between $280 and $430, depending on where you shop, and discounts are widely available.

 The best budget pick: Sony XAV-AX5000

 If you’re on a budget and still want Android Auto or Apple CarPlay in your vehicle, the Sony XAV-AX5000 is the way to go.
 Its screen is slightly smaller than the other two head units on our list, landing at 6.95 inches, but it’s still bright, crisp, and colorful.
 The Sony also has volume buttons for easy adjustments.
-Its slightly lower price does mean that it’s missing some of the big-ticket features offered in the other two head units we’ve selected.
-There’s no CD/DVD player, and the unit is missing an iDatalink adapter to make it work with steering wheel controls.
-It offers Bluetooth connectivity, though, and it’s compatible with a wide selection of rear-view cameras.
+Its slightly lower price does mean that it’s missing some of the big-ticket features offered in the alternative head units on our list.
+There’s no CD/DVD player, and this option is missing an iDatalink adapter to make it work with steering wheel controls.
+The Sony XAV-AX5000 offers Bluetooth connectivity, though.
+Plus, it’s compatible with a wide selection of rear-view cameras.

-The connected smartphone will take care of the missing features in most cases, but some people will miss having a physical disc player and the lack of connectivity for steering wheel controls may be a deal-breaker.
+A connected smartphone will take care of the missing features in most cases.
+But some people will crave a physical disc player for their old-school CD collection.
+The lack of connectivity for steering wheel controls may also be a deal-breaker.
 Pricing comes in at around $350.